 - The civilized dinosaurs in Dinotopia, who are either the second or third group.
 They live in buildings, speak in their own languages, but most usually don't wear clothing, although some wear armor or adornment on horns, spikes, plates, ect.
 Those who do wear clothes usually save them for important occasions.

-- Also, the students in the PC title Sonic's Schoolhouse, who mention that they have realistic animal eating habits, etc in the field trip videos.
+- The students in the non-canon PC edutainment title Sonic's Schoolhouse, who mention that they have realistic animal eating habits, etc in the field trip videos.

 - Lex the bookworm from Bookworm